 The website provides comprehensive documentation and examples to help getting started and reduce the time to get familiar with the charting library and how to use it.

 D3 support all the modern browsers.
-D3 charting library has been tested on the browsers including Firefox, Google Chrome, Safari, Opera, IE9+, Android, and iOS.
+D3 charting library has been tested on browsers including Firefox, Google Chrome, Safari, Opera, IE9+, Android, and iOS.

 PlusCharts is a free charting library that can be downloaded and added to your website for the visual representation of data.
 The library supports all the most popular charts including line chart, pie chart, bar chart, donut charts, column charts etc. The big collection of charts include graphs that are simple and lightweight.
 Also, the charts are completely responsive and very customizable.